CopenhagenToLondon/Knowledgebase/1. Quantitative Finance/Introduction.md

 * To perform low frequency trading successfully, one has to be able to perform trading operations.

 ### Concepts

+Here is a list of trading strategies for low frequency trading

+**Mean reversion**
+These strategies focus on the general market property of mean reversion.

+**Trend following**
+These strategies focus on the occasions where markets or assets trend upwards or downwards.

+**Pairs trading**
+These strategies focus on the occasions where two strongly correlated markets or assets diverge.

+**Momentum**
+These strategies focus on the occasions where markets or assets gain momentum in an upwards or downwards direction.

+**Market-neutral**
+These strategies focus on ...

+**Sentiment trading**
+These strategies focus on the occasions where the market sentiment changes- or affects the momentum of an asset.

+**Events**
+These strategies focus on the occasions where unique events changes the price- or affects the momentum of an asset.

+**Mathematical patterns**

 ### Books, Notes, Websites